Lumbar Discectomy: A Comprehensive Guide

 Lumbar Disc Herniation:

-- When the nucleus pulposus bulges or ruptures through the annulus, pressing on the spinal nerve roots (most commonly at L4-L5 or L5-S1).
+- When the nucleus pulposus bulges or ruptures through the annulus, it presses on the spinal nerve roots (most commonly at L4-L5 or L5-S1).
 This often causes sciatica—radiating pain, tingling, or numbness down one or both legs.

 Radiculopathy: